mbabynames search ✿

 Colette June

-"noble and strong" (Colette) meets "month of June" (June).
+"victory of the people" (Colette) meets "month of June" (June).
 The combination reads as complete.
 Neither name overshadows the other.
 At 2 syllables, Colette needs a shorter middle to stay balanced.
 June does that.

 Colette Brielle